Carl Flink: The Moving Cell Project

 Since 2009, Flink has been in regular collaboration with University of Minnesota biomedical engineer David Odde through their Moving Cell Project.
 This collaboration has led to the development of their Bodystorming System, a rapid modeling system that employs choreographic strategies, human bodies and space to develop models for scientific research.
 Bodystorming has been the subject of a Science Magazine article, an invited essay in Trends in Cellular Biology, a 2013 TEDMED Talk and a Twin Cities Public Television Minnesota Original segment.

 Television and video

 Flink's work has also been featured in television and video projects, including: TPT MNO Duet for Wreck (2012) – A Twin Cities Public Television Minnesota Original segment that received a 2012 Regional Emmy Award.
 The video features a duet choreographed by Flink that he performed with his wife Emilie Plauché Flink.
 The work features an original composition by composer Mary Ellen Childs.

-Matt Wilson & His Orchestra's music video for When I Was a Writer featured Black Label Movement and choreography by Flink.

-Flink's 2021 film "A Dream of Touch When Touch Is Gone" has received numerous awards and film festival official selections including the 2021 Spring Grove/Caledonia Film Festival, MN, 2021 Threadbare Mitten Film Festival, Holland, MI, The 2021 Druk Festival, Paro, Bhutan and the 2021 L’Age d’Or International Arthouse Film Festival, Kolkata, India.

-Flink's 2021 film "cage(d)" has been officially selected for the 2021 paus Premieres Film Festival, United Kingdom, and the Threadbare Mitten Film Festival, Holland, MI.